savala/git-weather/README.md

 A nifty weather command for git lovers

 ## Setup
-Add the git-weather to your path like so
+Add the git-weather script to your path like so

 ```sh
 export PATH=$PATH:<path to git-weather folder>